Moviebossto/roadmap-builder/README.md

 # Roadmap Builder

-A React component library for creating interactive roadmaps, perfect for educational applications, learning platforms, or game progression systems.
+A flexible React component library for building and displaying interactive roadmaps.

 ## Installation